CSCfi/csc-user-guide/docs/data/Allas/using_allas/rclone.md

 source allas_conf --user your-csc-username
 ```

 Note that you should use the `--user` option to define your CSC username.
-Futher, to run`source allas_conf`you must
+Further, to run`source allas_conf`you must
 have Rclone and OpenStack installed in your environment.